Gepzuu/Go-CLI-WeatherApp/README.md

 <div align="center">
   <h1>Go Weather App CLI</h1>
-  <p>This is a simple CLI weather application in Go that fetches and displays current weather information using the WeatherAPI.</p>
+<p>This is a simple Command Line Interface (CLI) real-time weather application in Go that fetches and displays current weather information using the WeatherAPI.</p>
 </div><br>

 ## Table of Contents